claottoni/Archaeogenomics-CBIO/source/7_VariantsCall.rst

 The detected genetic variants will be stored in the ``vcf`` file.
 These genetic variations can be filtered according to some criteria using ``BCFtools``:
 ::

-  bcftools filter -O u -o filename.filtered.vcf -s LOWQUAL -i'%QUAL>19' filename.vcf
+  bcftools filter -O v -o filename.filtered.vcf -s LOWQUAL -i'%QUAL>19' filename.vcf

 ==================================== ========
 BCFtools filter options              Function